MyBitcoinFuture/.github/discussions/plugin-development-guide.md

 ## 🎯 What Are Plugins?

-Plugins extend the functionality of the MyBitcoinFuture platform by adding new features, integrations, and capabilities.
+Plugins extend the functionality of the MyBitcoinFuture platform by adding features, integrations, and capabilities.
 They can:

-- **Add new functionality** to the dashboard
+- **Add functionality** to the dashboard
 - **Integrate with external services** (APIs, databases, etc.)
 - **Provide custom analytics** and reporting
 - **Enhance security features** and monitoring
-- **Add new UI components** and interfaces
+- **Add UI components** and interfaces

 ## 🏗️ Plugin Architecture